Sigma Auth

 Always validate profile data server-side:

-// At minimum, identityKey should always be present
+// At minimum, idKey should always be present for valid BAP profiles

 return false;